Build, Test, and Release Your Structured Data

-- Fix your code and test it using the Structured Data Testing Tool.
+- Fix your code and test it using the Rich Results Test.
 Read here to find out how to test a page hosted on a local server or behind a firewall.

 - Roll out your fix and wait for Google to recrawl your page.
 Remember that this can take a few days.